Vainoord/netology_ci/08-ansible-03-yandex/playbook/README.md

 # Playbook description

 This playbook sets up the Clickhouse DBMS and the Vector on two remote hosts for store logs from Vector host into Clickhouse database.
-In addition playbook install lightweight interface Lighthouse to
+In addition playbook install lightweight interface Lighthouse to third server.

 ## GROUP VARS